a-amr/SW2_project/README.md

-small project that we made with our team in collage most of the code written by somebody else
+small project that we made with our team in collage most of the code is written by somebody else